MichaelWakahe/DevOps/GenericVirtualMachine/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used

-* Inspiration
-* etc
+* PostgreSQL role adapted from [ANXS](https://github.com/ANXS/postgresql)